-9.0 RISK MANAGEMENT GUIDELINES
+10.0 RISK MANAGEMENT GUIDELINES

-Investments obtained are to be considered in light of the following key criteria:
+Investments obtained are to be considered considering the following key criteria:

-- Preservation of Capital the requirement for preventing losses in an investment portfolio's total value, considering the time value of money; - Diversification Setting limits to the amounts invested with a particular financial institution or government authority to reduce credit risk;
+• Preservation of Capital - the requirement for preventing losses in an investment portfolio's total value, considering the time value of money;

-- Credit Risk the risk that the council has invested in fails to pay the interest and / or repay the principal of an investment; - Market Risk the risk that the fair value or future cash flows of an investment will fluctuate due to changes in market prices; - Liquidity Risk the risk an investor is unable to redeem the investment at a fair price within a timely period; - Maturity Risk the risk relating to the length of term to maturity of the investment.
-The larger the term, the greater the length of exposure and risk to market volatilities;
+- Diversification Setting limits to the amounts invested with a particular financial institution or government authority to reduce credit risk; - Credit Risk the risk that the council has invested in fails to pay the interest and / or repay the principal of an investment; - Market Risk the risk that the fair value or future cash flows of an investment will fluctuate due to changes in market prices; - Liquidity Risk the risk an investor is unable to redeem the investment at a fair price within a timely period; - Maturity Risk the risk relating to the length of term to maturity of the investment.
+The larger the term, the greater the length of exposure and risk to market volatilities; - Interest Rate Risk the risk the fair market value of the investment fluctuates significantly due to changes in underlying interest rates; - Reinvestment Risk the risk that income will not meet expectations or budgeted requirement because interest rates are lower than expected in future when the investment matures, and monies need to be re-invested.

-10.0 INVESTMENT APPROACH
+11.0 INVESTMENT APPROACH

-10.1 DIVERSIFICATION
+11.1 DIVERSIFICATION

-Diversification is used to spread risk through utilisation of maximum percentage investment limits to the following:
+Diversification is used to minimise risk through utilisation of maximum percentage investment limits to the following: